luminovang/documentation/routing/url-routing.md

 ## Introduction

-Routing is a crucial part of the Luminova framework, responsible for receiving, matching, and handling URL requests to ensure the appropriate controller method is executed based on the request URL.
-Luminova provides an efficient routing module and methods for both `HTTP` and `CLI`  capturing, matching, command, and authenticating URI patterns with middleware upon requests.
-It simplifies routing initialization by using [Routing Context](/routing/view-context.md) to match the first URL prefix and load only the necessary route to execute the request.
-This approach ensures better performance than loading all routes before matching the required route to render.
+**Routing** is an essential part of the Luminova framework.
+It handles incoming URL requests, matches them to the right controller methods, and manages request authentication based on the URI and prefix.

+Luminova simplifies and speeds up routing by using a [Routing URLPrefix](/routing/url-prefix.md) to quickly match the initial part of the URL path.
+This means only the necessary routes are loaded, improving performance compared to loading all routes first.

+Luminova's routing module works efficiently for both `HTTP` and `CLI` requests.
+It captures and matches URI patterns, handles commands, and manages authentication with middleware.

-Router handling can be done using either a `closure` or a `string` in the format like you are calling a static method (e.g, `ClassBaseName::methodName`) for view rendering.
+When rendering views, you can use either a `Closure` or a `string` format similar to calling a static method.
+You don’t need to specify the namespace, just the base name of the class (e.g., `ControllerBaseName::methodName`).

-Luminova's routing supports dependency injection, allowing you to type-hint your controller method parameters with the modules you want.
-By default, route dependency injection is disabled.
+Controller methods that are routeable support dependency injection.
+This means you can specify the types of modules you want as parameters in your controller methods.
+By default, this feature is off.
 To enable it, update your [environment configuration file](/running/env.md) with `feature.route.dependency.injection`.

+***

+* Class namespace: `\Luminova\Routing\Router`
+* This class is marked as **final** and can't be subclassed
+* This class is a **Final class**

+***

+### View Caching

+To learn about how Luminova view caching and static content serving work [read the documentation](/cache/view-caching.md).

+***

-### Prefer PHP Attributes?
+### PHP Attributes

 Luminova provides a `Route` attribute, allowing you to define both `HTTP` and `CLI` routes using attributes.
 [Read the documentation here](/routing/attribute.md).